x100111010/spectre-explorer/README.md

 * `REACT_APP_API_ADDRESS` which is the public address of the REST API endpoint.
-* `REACT_APP_KGI_ADDRESS` which is the public address of the graph inspector to inspect a specific block.

 The API endpoint and Graph Inspector must operate on a web server secured with SSL.